 More Live Music

-Stick around after that first spectacle of sparkles as more live music continues on the main stage by The Will Thompson Band at 8:15pm, followed by the Celebrity All-Star Band at 10:00pm.
+Stick around after that first spectacle of sparkles as more live music continues on the main stage by The Will Thompson Band at 8:15pm, followed by The Great Grand Finale at 10:00pm.
 All live music on the stage at Pier Park is free and open to the public and all the groups are guaranteed to ring in the New Year on the right note.

 Beach Ball Drop from Celebration Tower